Pound slips as growth worries complicate BoE rate decision | Business

 Pound slips as growth worries complicate BoE rate decision

-Sterling slipped 0.2% by 0900 GMT, at $1.3657, and against the euro it fell 0.3% at 84.7 pence, moving further off the 20-month high of 84.03 pence hit last week.
-Most expect the BoE will raise rates by 15 basis points to 0.25% on Nov.
+Sterling slipped 0.2% by 1745 GMT, at $1.3654.
+Against the euro, which has firmed on back of what markets felt was an inadequate ECB pushback last week against rate hike expectations, it fell 0.5% at 84.89 pence, the lowest since Oct.
+13. Some expect the BoE will raise rates by 15 basis points to 0.25% on Nov.
 4, although a split vote is likely and some even reckon the bank may hold fire, contenting itself with a hawkish signal.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)